WDI-SEA/notes/04-databases/sql-advanced/readme.md

 ![4 Types of JOINs](https://www.dofactory.com/Images/sql-joins.png)

 Let's look at our table for customers and our table for orders.
-The customer table looks like this:
+The customers table looks like this:

 ```
  id |  name   | age | country | salary